botingli/botingli.github.io/_posts/2015-10-13-background-image.md

 image:
   feature: abstract-3.jpg
   credit: dargadgetz
-  background: grayCanvas.jpg
+  background: grey.jpg
 ---

 I am practicing for the ACM contest next month.
 Some of the problems are real tricky.
 My best record so far is a problem of 8.2 difficulty rating.
 But even for the comparatively simple problem, there are some elegent solutions instead of brute force.

-#This is my sample solution for the amalgamated problem, written in Java
+# My sample java solution for the amalgamated problem

 The input will be contants for a function. and the last input is number of auto-incremented x values.